-An Adjustment was made in terms of Repairs and Maintenance to equal to R9,5 million (2,1% PPE and 5,8% operating expenditure).
+Repairs and Maintenance amounted to R7 million (1,1% as percentage of PPE and 3.9% as a percentage of Operating Expenditure).
 The Municipality is not able to reach a target norm of 8% mainly due to Budget Constraints.

-Salaries and allowances amount to R64 million and remuneration of councillors' amounts to R16.9 million.
+Salaries and allowances amount to R65 million and remuneration of councillors' amounts to R17 million.
 Refer to table A1 (Budget Summary).

-Capital expenditure amounts to R166 million and funded from both grant and internal funding.
+Capital expenditure amounts to R158.8 million and funded from both grant and internal funding.